arirusso/patch/README.md

 ##### patches.yml

-A patch describes how to use the nodes.
-We specify this in a second configuration file `patches.yml`.
+Node maps and actions are specified in the second configuration file, `patches.yml`.

 ```yaml
 :patches: